-Criteria
+Criteria:

-- The research leads to content that is relevant in relation to the student's individual artistic or design practice. - There is coherence in reflections, use of arguments and conclusions drawn. - The use of sources and references is in line with MLA-standards. - The articulation of the research makes the content accessible for others. - There is a relevant relationship between content and form of the articulation. - Through the research and the articulation thereof the student was able to reflect on the student's own work in the chosen field of art or design. - Through the research and articulation thereof the student is able to draw relevant conclusions for the student's artistic practice. - The student was able to reflect on and make use of supervision and feedback by tutors and peers.
+- The research shows authenticity of the subject or of the perspective on a particular topic. - The research has deliberateness and relevance with regard to the chosen research method or approach. - The content has relevance in relation to the chosen discourse and is therefore discursively up to date. - There is a clear relevance of the content in relation to the student's individual artistic or design practice. - There is coherence in reflections, use of arguments and conclusions drawn. - The use of sources and references is in line with academic standards. - The articulation of the research is deliberate and makes the content accessible for others. - There is a relevant relationship between content and form of the articulation. - The research is publicly shared in order to allow for transference and discussion. - Through the research and the articulation thereof the student was able to reflect on his/her own work in the chosen field of art or design. - Through the research and articulation thereof the student is able to draw relevant conclusions for his/her artistic practice. - The student was able to benefit from supervision and feedback by tutors and peers.

-Appendix 8 - Statement of Originality
+Appendix 7 - Statement of Originality